TreyzaHelp Center

 The top part of the panel

-• Component name and description: Shows which component you're editing (e.g. "Hero Split — Left text + right image or video").
+• Component type and description: Right below the block name field, shows which type of component you're editing (e.g. "Hero Split — Left text + right image or video").

 • Parent Component button: If you're editing a component inside a container (Grid, Tab, Carousel), pressing this button takes you up one level (to the container itself).
 Handy for not getting lost while working nested.